misternebula/TGAAutoSplit/README.txt

 - Open LiveSplit, right click and go Control > Start Server
 - Open the game.
 - Enjoy!

+You can tell if the autosplitter installed correctly by checking the top left of the screen in the main menu - it should have some text saying the autosplitter version.
+If the text reads "AUTOSPLITTER NOT STARTED - LIVESPLIT NOT RUNNING!" then LiveSplit wasn't running when you opened the game, or the server wasn't started.

 The program will :
 - Start the timer when you first move.